jciolfi/broadband-research/README.md

 ## Analyzing Traceroute Data

 Analyzing is also simpler like importing - just specify the rows you'd like to generate an analysis report for.
 These will show up in the `analyses` folder.

+## ip2as
+Instead of IPWhois, [ip2as](https://alexmarder.github.io/ip2as/) from [bdrmapit](https://alexmarder.github.io/bdrmapit/) was used with the following command: ip2as -p rib.prefixes -R rels-file -c cone-file -a as2org -P peeringdb.json -o ip2as.prefixes.